 End your day at Terrace Bay Resort, as far up the coast as the independent traveller can go.
 Spend the night chatting to the local fisherman over a beer and enjoying the remoteness of this far-flung location.

-Skeleton Coast Stay / Terrace Bay Resort, Terrace Bay
+Skeleton Coast Stay – Terrace Bay Resort, Terrace Bay

-Travel / 6-hour drive from Brandberg to Terrace Bay
+Travel – 6-hour drive from Brandberg to Terrace Bay

-DAY 7 / DRIVING TO NORTHERN DAMARALAND
+DAY 7 / NORTHERN DAMARALAND

 On day 7 of your 2-week Namibia itinerary, leave the desolation of the Skeleton coast behind and head inland to Grootberg Lodge in Damaraland.
-Slowly the land becomes a bit greener and the flat grey plains give way to towering red rock mesas and deep cut valleys.
+Slowly the land becomes a bit greener and the flat grey plains give way to towering red rock mesas and deep-cut valleys.
 The struggle for life becomes a bit easier and springbok, oryx, giraffe and impala can be spotted amongst the golden grasses as birds fly overhead.

-Have a picnic lunch staring at a giraffe or at the wide open views of this remarkable landscape, before arriving at the lodge.
+Have a picnic lunch staring at a giraffe or at the wide-open views of this remarkable landscape, before arriving at the lodge.

 Grootberg Lodge, perched on top of a red rock basalt plateau, is run and owned by the local population.
 So, it’s not only a great place to stay, with truly magnificent views, it also helps sustain poor rural Namibian communities.